 The chosen “Jacaranda Queen” rode in one vehicle and waved to the crowds.
 My ex-schoolmate friend was chosen one year.

-At night, decorated vessels (“floats”) were steered along the Clarence River, watched by crowds of spectators lining the waterfront.
+At night, decorated vessel floats were steered along the Clarence River, watched by crowds of spectators lining the waterfront.
 One of these floats would carry the Jacaranda Queen, who was selected each year by a special board to give speeches and represent the whole occasion.

 Young girls in the fifties and sixties wore leis made out of crepe paper at jacaranda time.
 Mum always ran up a bright new skirt on her Singer sewing machine for me—and my sisters—to wear with a white blouse.

-The (above) historical Grafton Jacaranda Photos are from the Hackett family albums.
+Many thanks for the historical Grafton Jacaranda Photos (above) which are from the Hackett family albums.